 SRAD and modified COTS pressure vessels shall be proof pressure tested successfully (without significant anomalies) to 1.5 times the maximum expected operating pressure for no less than twice the maximum expected system working time, using the intended flight article(s) (e.g., the pressure vessel(s) used in proof testing must be the same one(s) flown at EuRoC).
-The maximum system working time is defined as the maximum uninterrupted time duration the vessel will remain pressurized during pre-launch, flight, and recovery operations.
+The maximum system working time is defined as the maximum uninterrupted time duration the vessel will remain pressurized during pre-launch, flight, and recovery operations (which for example could be hours for self-pressurized nitrous oxide propellant systems).